 The play examines Eddie’s complex character and his interaction with “his” public, which was also equally complex.
 Using the device of a younger Eddie, who was born on the same day as the famous 1968 Challenge Cup Final (known as the “Watersplash Final” due to its rain-sodden pitch) and named after his father’s great hero, a long dialogue between Waring and the young man ensues.
 The hotel doorman Dave provides a protective and slightly menacing figure as he guards Waring, both physically and emotionally.

 Young Eddie is deeply connected to Waring due to his birthday and the reverence with which he is held in his childhood home.
 However, he voices the ambivalence many felt about Waring’s “comedy northerner” persona, which they argued damaged the reputation of the North and made it, him and the game of Rugby League a laughing stock amongst the effete metropolitans “down South”.
 That Waring was a polarising figure, even amongst League fans, is clear.
-A petition was even organised by some diehard supporters who felt his portrayal of the game that wanted to play more and northerners in particular was damaging (perhaps even a betrayal) to the image of the League and its ability to transcend its geographical roots (prison?).
+A petition was even organised by some diehard supporters who felt his portrayal of the game and northerners in particular was damaging (perhaps even a betrayal) to the image of the League and its ability to transcend its geographical roots.

 Although the play leaves it up to the audience to decide which side of the argument to come down on, it’s easier to feel that Waring did “sell out” the North and the game he loved to further his own career and to entrench the parochialism of a game.
 Perhaps he feared he might lose it if it ever became too popular.
 Clavane himself has written, in his acclaimed book Promised Land, that as a young Jewish boy growing up in Leeds in the late 60s, he was specifically attracted by the bright lights Elland Road and Don Revie’s Leeds United precisely because they were – with their various European exploits – able to help him see beyond the horizons of Leeds, Yorkshire and the North to his own Promised Land.
 For Waring, it might have been something simply too difficult and even painful to contemplate.